gajendhir/csspages/cssunits.md

 Values are regularly used in CSS, sometimes in absolute units and in other times in relative units.

-CSS provides a list of units from which you can select.

 ## Relative Units

 ### Font Related